awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. Choose **Update environment**\.

-**To store sensitive values in the Amazon EC2 Systems Manager Parameter Store and then retrieve them from your build spec**
+**To store sensitive values in the AWS Systems Manager Parameter Store and then retrieve them from your build spec**

 1. Open the CodeBuild console at [https://console\.aws\.amazon\.com/codebuild/](https://console.aws.amazon.com/codebuild/)\.